TM

 To prevent content decisions from sinking into discussions, we use a simple classification:

-That's the point where a relaunch truly becomes "new": not just new pages, but new clarity.
+That's the point where a relaunch becomes truly "new": not just new pages, but new clarity.

 1) Test critical journeys (contact, purchase, booking, newsletter) in at least two browsers and on mobile.

-3) SEO checks after go-live: Crawl, 301 chains, 404, canonicals, sitemap submission in Search Console.
+3) SEO checks post-go-live: Crawl, 301 chains, 404s, canonicals, sitemap submission in Search Console.

-Send us a message or book a non-binding initial consultation – we look forward to getting to know you and your project.
+Send us a message or book a non-binding initial consultation – we're excited to meet you and your project.

 Our plans